HardikDhanani/musically/README.md

   - [ ] Create a daily playlist
   - [ ] Open a song with Musically
   - [x] Most played Playlist
-  - [ ] Can reset Most Played playlist
+  - [x] Can reset Most Played playlist
+  - [x] Can reset Recently Played playlist
-  - [ ] Can reset a song in Most Played playlist
+  - [x] Can delete a song from Most Played playlist
-  - [x] Recent played Playlist
+  - [x] Recently played Playlist
   - [x] Splash Screen
   - [ ] Share this App
   - [x] Go to Player if playing and put in background